ironbar/mnist_universe/docs/08_causality.md

 | Fork     | $A\leftarrow B\rightarrow C$  |
 | Collider | $A\rightarrow B\leftarrow C$  |

 > Chain junction.
-In science one often thinks of B as the mechanism, or mediator that transmits the effect of A to C. A familiar example is Fire -> Smoke -> Alarm
+In science one often thinks of B as the mechanism, or mediator that transmits the effect of A to C. A familiar example is Fire $\rightarrow$ Smoke $\rightarrow$ Alarm

+> Fork junction.
+B is often called a confounder of A and C. The confounder will make A and C statistically correlated even thought there is no direct causal link between them.
+A good example is Shoe Size $\leftarrow$ Age of child $\rightarrow$ Reading ability